-Interview shot at the Kempinski Hotel by SmartCuts Creative.
+Interview shot at the Kempinski Hotel by Fullframe Creative.

 Interviews can be really useful for brand awareness.
 They can establish your brand’s credibility, adding a human touch to your products and services.